electricui/electricui-embedded/README.md

 1. Just clone the repo and use the electricui files.
 Import into your project as normal `#include "electricui.h"` and ensure the minimum setup functions are called.

-2. The library assumes that you will provide a pointer to a function which accepts a byte array, this function will then call your system's putc() or write_bytes() function.
+2. The library assumes that you will provide a pointer to a function which accepts a byte array, this function should then call your system's putc() or write_bytes() function.

-3. For for more detail, follow the docs or example Arduino code which shows the minimum setup and usage examples.
+3. For for more detail, [follow the docs](https://electricui.com/docs/hardware/) or example Arduino code which shows the minimum setup and usage examples.

 # Developing electricui-embedded